LinuxAtDuke/Intro-to-MySQL/README.md

 	_mysql>>_ SET PASSWORD FOR 'root'@'localhost' = PASSWORD('XXXXXXXXX');

 	_mysql>>_ SELECT User, Host, Password FROM mysql.user;

+		[take note of what changed in the output here as opposed to before]

 	_mysql>>_ DELETE FROM mysql.user WHERE User !='root' OR Host !='localhost';

 	_mysql>>_ SELECT User, Host, Password FROM mysql.user;